Daily High to Daily Low: Is It Safe to Buy Wipro Limited (WIT)?

-Wipro Limited (NYSE:WIT) went down by -0.55% from its latest closing price compared to the recent 1-year high of $9.96.
-The company’s stock price has collected -1.54% of loss in the last five trading sessions.
-Barron’s reported 16 hours ago that IBM Spinoff Kyndryl Starts Trading.
-Now It Needs to Figure Out How to Grow.
+Wipro Limited (NYSE:WIT) went down by -1.87% from its latest closing price compared to the recent 1-year high of $9.96.
+The company’s stock price has collected -1.33% of loss in the last five trading sessions.
+Press Release reported on 11/09/21 that Australian Enterprises Embrace Workplace Innovation as Pandemic Disrupts Job Markets, Employee Expectations

 Is It Worth Investing in Wipro Limited (NYSE :WIT) Right Now?